-MHC class II molecules on the surface of tumours present antigens that are recognised by T-cell receptors, initiating a signalling pathway that promotes an adaptive immune response to the tumour.7
+MHC class II molecules on the surface of tumours present antigens that are recognised by T-cell receptors, initiating a signalling pathway that promotes an adaptive immune response to the tumour.8

-LAG-3 is an immune checkpoint receptor located on the surface of T cells in the tumour microenvironment,7 which binds to the MHC class II molecules in the presence of antigens.
-The binding causes a signalling cascade that contributes to immune cell exhaustion, a state in which T cells can no longer proliferate in response to antigen presentation, and lack cytotoxic activity.2,7,8 Immune cell exhaustion is thought to be a tumour cell escape mechanism, allowing them to avoid immune detection and destruction.2
+LAG-3 is an immune checkpoint receptor located on the surface of T cells in the tumour microenvironment,8 which binds to the MHC class II molecules in the presence of antigens.
+The binding causes a signalling cascade that contributes to immune cell exhaustion, a state in which T cells can no longer proliferate in response to antigen presentation, and lack cytotoxic activity.2,8,9 Immune cell exhaustion is thought to be a tumour cell escape mechanism, allowing them to avoid immune detection and destruction.2

 Mechanism of action

-BI 754111 is a humanised LAG-3-targeting mAb that inhibits the interaction between LAG-3 and its ligand, MHC class II.1 LAG-3 inhibition may be able to reduce the effects of T-cell exhaustion and restore the immune response to the tumour cell.2,4,11
+BI 754111 is a humanised LAG-3-targeting mAb that inhibits the interaction between LAG-3 and its ligand, MHC class II.1 LAG-3 inhibition may be able to reduce the effects of T-cell exhaustion and restore the immune response to the tumour cell.2,4,12

 Preclinical studies have demonstrated that sustained expression of LAG-3 and PD-1 on tumour-invading CD4 and CD8 T cells dampens the immune response to tumour cells.2 Combined targeting of PD-1 and LAG-3 may, therefore, have a synergistic effect, reactivating the T-cell response in the tumour microenvironment.1,2

-BI 754111 is currently being investigated in combination with the PD-1 inhibitor BI 754091 in three Phase I studies involving patients with solid tumours3,4 non-small cell lung cancer (NSCLC) and head and neck squamous cell carcinomas (HNSCC).6 BI 754111 is also being investigated in combination with both BI 754091 and BI 907828 in patients with solid tumours.6
+BI 754111 is currently being investigated in combination with the PD-1 inhibitor BI 754091 in patients with solid tumours,3─5 non-small cell lung cancer (NSCLC) and head and neck squamous cell carcinomas (HNSCC).6 BI 754111 is also being investigated in combination with both BI 754091 and BI 907828 in patients with solid tumours.7

 NSCLC and HNSCC